Agents of deterioration: Fire

 Fire directly consumes cultural heritage through burning or by the deposition of smoke and soot on surfaces.
-Fire suppression systems can also cause damage - e.g. water damage from sprinklers.
+Fire suppression systems can also cause damage—i.e. water damage from sprinklers.
 For example, about 18 million objects were destroyed in the 2018 fire at the National Museum of Brazil.

 Preventive maintenance is critical to prevent and minimize the risk of fire.
 Strategies include banning smoking and other sources of flame and heat, routine maintenance of fire extinguishers, maintaining a regular schedule for the maintenance and testing of smoke detectors, and protecting the building and contents with sprinkler systems.

 Materials can be classified based on their level of vulnerability to heat and combustion.
 Jean Tetrault identified five levels of sensitivity—from very low for non-combustible materials to very high for self-igniting, easily combustible materials.
 Inorganic materials, such as ceramics, stone, glass, and metal, have lower relative sensitivity to fire, as compared to organic materials, such as wood, paper, or textile, that are highly reactive to fire.
 Certain materials are known for their extremely high relative sensitivity to fire, such as organic solvents with a flash point below 32 °C that makes them flammable and most dangerous if it goes below 21 °C.

 An object’s susceptibility to fire is a salient factor that affects the rate at which fire can spread within space.
-Considering that fire is an exothermic chain reaction that produces energy in the form of light and heat, it is important to note that for the chain reaction to persist, the fuel must be in a suitable condition and quantity.
+Considering that fire is an exothermic chain reaction that produces energy in the form of light and heat, for the chain reaction to persist, the fuel must be in a suitable condition and quantity.
 If the material is wet, the heat produced will react first with water to remove moisture instead of directly causing the fuel to break down and cause the chain reaction to continue should there be enough fuel source to feed on.